 Psychology is the scientific study of mind and behaviour viewed from social, developmental and biological perspectives.

 - York's Psychology program equips students with the fundamental critical thinking, writing and communication skills that employers value

-- York’s Psychology program ranks among the top 10 programs for psychology in Canada according to Maclean's 2018 Program Rankings and among the top 100 programs in the world according to the QS World University Rankings, 2018
+- York’s Psychology program ranks among the top programs for psychology in the world according to the QS World University Rankings 2019.

 - More course selections than at any other Canadian university offering tremendous choice to help students determine their study and career interests